Hesaraki-HR/escape-board/README.md

    - Verify that the Universal Render Pipeline and Cinemachine packages are installed.

 5. **Run the Game**
-   - Open the main scene.
+   - Open the Game scene.
    - Press the Play button to run the game in the Unity Editor.

 ## Contributing